Can Biden pull off a win in Georgia?

 “[Biden] understands the vitality of the Sun Belt and the importance of not just winning this election, but setting the table for success for the Senate and for the country,” said former gubernatorial nominee Stacey Abrams, whose near miss in the 2018 governor's race made her a Democratic star.
 She added, “Georgia has been ground zero for many of these conversations.”

 But strategists in both parties said victory is uncertain for Biden.
-President Trump, who has campaigned actively in the state, retains considerable strength among White voters in rural areas, giving him a base that will be hard to shake.
+Trump, who has campaigned actively in the state, retains considerable strength among White voters in rural areas, giving him a base that will be hard to shake.

 An Atlanta Journal-Constitution poll released Monday illustrated how close the state has become, with Biden winning 47 percent of likely voters and Trump taking 46 percent.
 Sen. David Perdue (R) is running about even with his challenger Ossoff (D), and Democrat Raphael Warnock is leading in the special Senate election, which is expected to go to a runoff.